 The antivirus engine log entries are found in the following location:

 For more information, refer to Agent log files.

 Antivirus Status Monitor

 The Antivirus Status Monitor can alert when no antivirus product has been detected or when it is not up to date or not running.
 Refer to Antivirus Status Monitor in the legacy UI or Antivirus Status monitor in the New UI.

 You can choose the Antivirus Product and Antivirus Status columns from the column chooser in any device list.
 Additionally, the same filter criteria are available when creating a filter.

 Site Summary, reporting, Antivirus Status widget

-In the current UI, the antivirus data is also used on the Site Summary page under the Device Status section and in various reports.
-For more information about reports, refer to Report scheduler.
+In the legacy UI, the antivirus data is also used on the Site Summary page under the Device Status section and in various reports.
+For more information about reports, refer to Report scheduler - Legacy UI in the legacy UI and Reports - New UI in the New UI.
 The New UI offers a widget that shows a breakdown of your devices' antivirus status.
 Refer to Antivirus Status.